hyperspy/hyperspy/doc/user_guide/install.rst

     $ pip install -e . --no-deps # install the currently checked-out branch of hyperspy

-Note that some tests only pass on specific packages versions (see :ref:`Plot testing<plot-test-label>`).
+Note that some tests only pass on specific package versions (see :ref:`Plot testing<plot-test-label>`).
 Consequently, a previous version of python (such as 3.10) can end up being installed in the ``hspy_dev`` environment.
 If this is a problem, ``hyperspy-dev`` should be removed from environment creation.
 This will ensure that the latest python release is used.